Don’t Make these Common Data Protection Mistakes

 You may be thinking that this is great in theory, but how do you handle users whose day job is actually to BE the “Super Admin”?

 The solution is simple – give them two accounts.
 One “normal” account for everyday tasks, and a separate “admin” account to be used when elevated privileges are needed.
-This creates a clear audit trail, and ensures that high risk activities like adding new users or purging data have an added layer of control.
+This creates a clear audit trail, and ensures that high-risk activities like adding new users or purging business data have an added layer of control.